 Give them a cool drink

-As they drink something cool, they don’t feel the pain.
-Get them to drink water or something cool in a controlled way if they are old enough to drink that (definitely over six months)
+Cool drinks help relieve the pain of teething in your toddler or baby’s gums.
+Get them to drink water or something cool in a controlled way if the baby is old enough to drink that (definitely over six months).

 Don’t forget cold food